Hierarchy of species

 Humans have greater potential for success and development than other species.

+This is a tricky issue to address because it relies on an examination of how each species has performed throughout history, and an extrapolation based on that history, into the future.
 If we rely on measures of success that we generally deem important (geographic reach, ability to innovate and procreate, etc.), then most of us would agree that humans have shown amazing, accelerating levels of progress throughout history.

+However, it's hard to tell how accurate that assessment is, as it is heavily biased by our own values and perspectives.
 There's so much that we don't understand about ourselves and other species, and even the amount of knowledge that is available to us indicates that we may overestimate our achievements and lack appreciation for the abilities of other organisms, especially when we do not have the tools to understand those abilities.

 We may measure our own successes with a human-centred yardstick, but who knows what other factors exist on another level, which we may miss completely?
 People may be devastated by a natural disaster, while populations of other organisms residing in the same region are barely affected.